Probate Pricing

 The team comprises lawyers (whose time is invoiced to clients) and support staff including legal secretaries (whose time is not generally invoiced to clients unless they undertake work in a paralegal capacity).
 The table below identifies the members of the team who are involved in estate administration work and whose time may be invoiced to clients.
 All team members listed below work exclusively in estate administration and wills etc., and have done so since qualification, except Richard, who over a long career has specialised in these and other areas.

-Anna Freeland, Richard Isaac and Jeremy Taylor are the three partners in the team; they are the team’s supervisors and all are full members of STEP (see above).
-Geraldine Craig, Alice Fitzgerald and Chelsey Brown are also full members of STEP.
+Anna Freeland, Richard Isaac, Jeremy Taylor and Alice Fitzgerald are the four partners in the team; they are the team’s supervisors and all are full members of STEP (see above).
+Geraldine Craig, Chelsey Brown and Tom Bird are also full members of STEP.

 Name